-These are excise tax deposits made to the Bureau of Internal Revenue (BIR) and utilized upon removal of taxable products from the refinery.
+These are excise tax deposits made to the Bureau of Internal Revenue (BIR) pertaining to importation of petroleum products.

 (c) Prepaid corporate income tax

 These are claimed against income tax due, representing amounts that were withheld from income tax payments and carried over in the succeeding period for the same purpose.